emilyhunt/gaianir-open-clusters/README.md

 This repo contains the source code for a project to determine the star cluster selection function of the proposed GaiaNIR astrometric mission.
 GaiaNIR would revolutionize Galactic astronomy with an incredibly high-accuracy and deep astrometric survey of the Milky Way, and is currently one of two options for the 8th L-class mission of the European Space Agency.
 This project wants to add more evidence about why it will be funded!

-This repository and all source code is **public** for outreach purposes: Anyone can follow along with progress on this project on Bluesky, under the hashtag [#GaiaNIR_OCs](https://bsky.app/search?q=%23GaiaNIR_OCs).
+This repository and all source code is **public** for outreach & collaborative purposes.
 Please don't scoop the work here before then -- that would be pointless and rude >:(

 ## Installation